Michael J. Fox Foundation

 Grant in 2025

-Kazia Therapeutics is an oncology-focused biotechnology company based in Sydney, Australia, dedicated to developing innovative anti-cancer drugs.
-The company's lead candidate, paxalisib, is a small molecule designed to target the PI3K/Akt/mTor pathway and is being investigated primarily for glioblastoma.
-Additionally, Kazia is developing Cantrixil for ovarian cancer, currently under an Investigational New Drug application in hospitals across Australia and the United States.
-The company is also exploring EVT801, aimed at treating various tumors.
-Kazia Therapeutics has established collaboration agreements with several esteemed institutions, including St Jude Children's Hospital and Dana-Farber Cancer Institute, to further its research and clinical development efforts.
-Founded in 1994 and originally named Novogen Limited, the company rebranded to Kazia Therapeutics in November 2017.
+Kazia Therapeutics Limited is an oncology-focused biotechnology company based in Sydney, Australia, dedicated to developing innovative anti-cancer drugs.
+Its lead candidate, paxalisib, is a small molecule designed to inhibit the PI3K/Akt/mTor pathway, with a primary focus on treating glioblastoma.
+Additionally, the company is advancing Cantrixil for ovarian cancer treatment, currently in use under an Investigational New Drug application in hospitals across Australia and the United States.
+Kazia is also exploring EVT801 for various tumor types.
+The company engages in collaborations with prominent institutions, including St Jude Children's Hospital, Dana-Farber Cancer Institute, Alliance for Clinical Trials in Oncology, Memorial Sloan Kettering Cancer Center, and the University of Newcastle.
+Originally founded in 1994 as Novogen Limited, the company rebranded to Kazia Therapeutics in November 2017.

 C2N Diagnostics